ArthurClemens/polythene/lib/polythene/svg/svg.md

 		src: 'img/arrow.svg'
 	});

-To load an SVG from one of the included icon sets, pass `iconset` and `name`.
+To load an SVG from one of the included icon sets, pass `iconSet` and `name`.
 To load `polythene/svg/mdi/headphones.svg`:

 	const mySvg = m.component(svg, {
-		iconset: 'mdi',
+		iconSet: 'mdi',
 		name: 'headphones'
 	});

-If the iconset has subfolders, pass the folder name as `group`.
+If the icon set has subfolders, pass the folder name as `group`.
 To load `polythene/svg/material-design-iconic-font/action/alarm.svg`:

 	const mySvg = m.component(svg, {
-	    iconset: 'material-design-iconic-font',
+	    iconSet: 'material-design-iconic-font',
 	    group: 'action',
 	    name: 'alarm'
 	});